-Structured Exception Handler Overwrite Protection (SEHOP)
+1.2.1 Structured Exception Handler Overwrite Protection (SEHOP)

 This protects against currently the most common technique for exploiting stack overflows in Windows.
 This mitigation has shipped with Windows since Windows Vista SP1.
 With Windows 7 and later versions of Windows, the ability to turn it on and off per process was added.
-With EMET, we provide the same capabilities as recent versions of Windows also on older versions.
+With EMET, we provide the same capabilities as recent versions of Windows on any platform back through Windows XP.
 For more information, take a look at the SEHOP Overview and Windows 7 SEHOP Changes blog posts.

 Without EMET in place an attacker can overwrite, with a controlled value, the handler pointer of an exception record on the stack.
 Once an exception happens, the OS will walk the exception record chain and call all the handlers on each exception record.
 Since the attacker controls one of the records, the OS will jump to wherever the attacker wants, giving the attacker control the flow of execution.
+See figure 1 for an illustration of this.